 “That’s great.
 Well, goodnight, Mister Stone.”
 Tony slowly closed the panel.

-From behind the thick door, he could still hear Stone yell, “We’re all gonna die!”
+From behind the thick door, he could still hear the Stone yell, “We’re all gonna die!”

 Wordlessly, Tony turned away and shuffled down the hall.
 It was going to be a long night.

-“Yeah, well, I hope they hang the bastard, his type don’t deserve to live.”
+“Yeah, well, I hope they hang the bastard, his type doesn’t deserve to live.”

 “What do you think, Redden?
 Is ol’ Jack gonna swing for this, or get off on some type of psychological bull-crap?”

 Tony fell from his daydream.
 “What do I think?
 I think . . . ”

 The lights blinked three times, and then went out.

 “What the fuck . . . ?” red-haired Charlie said, and then all hell broke loose.

 Everyone started hollering, and chairs crashed to the floor as employees rushed to exit the room.